-The rich and aromatic rogan mushrooms are the prefect vegetarian take on the ever popular mutton rogan josh!
-The flavors of the spices blend perfectly with the texture and freshness of the mushrooms.
+The rich and aromatic rogan mushroom is the prefect vegetarian spin on the quintessential mutton rogan josh!
+This rogan mushroom has perfect blend of flavors complementing the texture of fresh button mushrooms beautifully!

 - Dried red Kashmiri chillies – 2 to 4

 - Vegetable oil – 6 tbsp